vkocubinsky/SublimeTableEditor/README.md

 ## Overview

-*Table Editor* is a ST2 package for edit simple text tables in text mode, markdown mode, textile mode, reStructuredText mode etc. *Table Editor* is very similar to Emacs-org mode table editor with almost the same keys. *Table Editor* allow on easy way edit text table, it allows:
+*Table Editor* is a package for the *Sublime Text 2* editor for edit simple text tables in text mode, markdown mode, textile mode, reStructuredText mode etc. *Table Editor* is very similar to Emacs-org mode table editor with almost the same keys. *Table Editor* allow on easy way edit text table, it allows:

 - navigate with tab/shift tab
 - insert/delete row